ericwa/ericw-tools/docs/qbsp.rst

 .. other-key:: _external_map_classname

    What entity you want the external map to turn in to.
-You can use internal qbsp entity types such as "func_detail", or a regular bmodel classname like "func_wall" or "func_door".
+You can use internal qbsp entity types such as :classname:`func_detail`, or a regular bmodel classname like "func_wall" or "func_door".

 .. other-key:: _external_map_angles